catseye/Tamsin/README.markdown

     + dog cat
     ? expected 'c' found ' '

-But we can make it skip spaces...
+But we can tell it to skip spaces...

     | main = "dog" with tamsin & ({" "} & "c" & "a" & "t") with raw & return ok.
     + dog        cat